 Our Homestays can be found in several places around the country.
-You visit Chitwan where you are made very welcome by the Tharu people in Baurauli, staying in their Community Homestay.
-Returning to the Kathmandu Valley, you then get the chance to see the day to day life in the historic Newar town of Panauti staying within a homestay here.
-Then to finish your trip, you stay in Patan in a homestay.
+You visit Chitwan where you are made very welcome by the Tharu people in Barauli, staying in their Community Homestay.
+Returning to the Kathmandu Valley, you then get the chance to see the day to day life in the historic Newar town of Panauti staying in a Homestay here.
+Then to finish your trip, you stay in Patan in a Homestay.

 At all the Homestays, we are committed to providing the highest levels of comfort and security.
 The Homestays all follow the standards designed by RMT and are regularly checked to ensure that they maintain the highest levels of safety protocols.